nishaalajmera/Credit-Risk-Modelling/README.md

 ![ROC](./outputs/ROCchart.png)

 ## Data
-The loan data includes application information like loan grade and behavioral data, which describes the recipient of the loan, such as employment length.
-The target variable used in this project is the loan default flag.
+The loan data has 11 features and a loan status label which includes application information like loan grade and behavioral data of the borrower.